 For example, let’s say doing q4 call was normal in your specialty, but that a q6 is more common, or perhaps you have hospitalists or nocturnalists or some kind of night coverage that has become more common.
 Of course, change can go the other way too.

 I guess what I’m saying is that if you really dislike your job, I really think you you owe it to yourself (and your love ones) to try to find something better.
 After going on some interviews and looking into other options you may decide that your job is still the best option for you.
 While nothing will change, I think your outlook on your job will be more positive.
 However, if you look and find out that your job really is as bad as you thought, then perhaps it’s time to move on, or try to get your job to make changes to keep you.

 Another option is that if your job is an in-demand specialty and you’re flexible, you may want to try locums in a few different areas to get a feel for things before putting down roots again.

-Remember, all the money in the world won’t give you time back.
-Time is great equalizer.
+In closing, I would like everyone to remember, all the money in the world won’t give you time back: Time is the great equalizer.
 Life is short.
 Be happy.

 Holiday season is a good time to start looking for your first job…